 The limestone of London’s grand public buildings comes from far away, but Middlesex provided the humbler building materials: oak, which grows wild as one of the main forest trees, the stiff Thames valley clay that makes London bricks, flints that form the walls of many old churches and builders’ sand.
-After the Roman period bricks were reintroduced to England from northern Europe in the 15th century and became general in London in the 17th century, especially with the building regulations following the Great Fire.
+The Roman built in bricks; these were reintroduced to England from northern continental Europe in the 15th century and became generally used in London in the 17th century, especially with the building regulations following the Great Fire.
 However terraced London houses are still substantially timber buildings with a brick skin and a tile or slate roof.

 Until the 20th century when new housing was planned for a green field site, the first step was to remove the topsoil to get to the ‘brickearth’ or London clay.
 This would yield bricks that would be hand made in moulds and fired in an oven in situ.
 Then this brickfield would be levelled and built on with the bricks provided by a neighbouring field, and so on ..
 This does not mean that all London’s clay subsoil is equally suitable as a building material.
 An ideal site for brickmaking is a stratum known as ‘Claygate Beds’ or ‘Claygate Member’ which is a clay and sand mix.
 The sandy silt reduces the clay’s tendency, exacerbated by its iron sulphide content, to crack during drying and burst during firing.